Corns and Calluses

 Corns and calluses are pretty straightforward with regard to diagnosis.
 A simple examination is sufficient for ruling out other potential conditions like cysts or warts.
 The only reason an X-ray might be used is to find out if a physical abnormality is responsible for your corn or callus.

 Treatment for these growths begins at home by avoiding activities (when possible) that caused them in the first place.
 Replacing ill-fitting footwear with shoes that fit properly, trying protective pads, and other self-care methods might correct the condition.

 If you have tried home treatment options, but without success, and need professional help there are several techniques that can be used.
-We can pare down the thickened skin in-office with the use of a scalpel (something that should not be attempted at home).
-Callus-removing medication and a pumice stone may be able to help and we will provide instructions in the use of either method.
+We can debride the thickened skin in-office with the use of a scalpel (something that should not be attempted at home).
+Callus creams with an exfoliating agent and a pumice stone may be able to help and we will provide instructions in the use of either method.
 Orthotics (custom-made medical inserts) can serve to prevent recurring calluses or corns.
-In rare cases, surgery to correct the alignment of a bone responsible for the excessive friction may be the treatment you need.
+With some cases surgery to correct the alignment of a bone responsible for the excessive friction may be the best form of treatment.

 Don’t let pain from corns and calluses interfere with your daily life!
 When the pain and discomfort is simply too much, South Hill Foot & Ankle Clinic is here for you.
 Call our Spokane, WA office by calling (509) 747-0274 to request an appointment or use our online form to contact us right now.